-School or Division School of Health Professions Program or Certificate Social and Human Services, A.S.
-Degree Proposed by (faculty only) Dr. Terry McVannel-Erwin Presenter (faculty only) Dr. Terry McVannel-Erwin Note that the presenter (faculty) listed about pove must be present at the Curriculum Committee meeting or the proposal will be returned to the Sch hool or Division and be resubmitted for a later date.
-Submission date 3/20/2020 All Curriculum proposals require approval of the Curriculum Committee and the Provost.
-Final approval or denial of a proposal is reflecte ed on the completed and signed proposal.
-Approve □ Do Not Approve May C. Nexus 4/8/2020 Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date All Curriculum proposals require review by the Office of Accountability & Effectiveness. ☐ Reviewed Office of Accountability & Effectiveness Sig gnature Date
+to mustrate an changes to the catalog page C. School or Division School of Health Professions Program or Certificate Social and Human Services, A.S.
+Degree Proposed by (faculty only) Dr. Terry McVannel-Erwin Presenter (faculty only) Dr. Terry McVannel-Erwin Note that the presenter (faculty) listed above must be present at the Curriculum Committee meeting or the proposal will be returned to the School or Division and be resubmitted for a later date.
+Submission date 3/20/2020 oproval of the Curriculum Committee and the Provost.
+Final reflected on the completed and signed proposal.
+Do Not Approve Curriculum Committee Chair Signature Date ☐ Approve ☐ Do Not Approve Provost Signature Date y the Office of Accountability & Effectiveness. □ Reviewed Office of Accountability & Effectiveness Sig gnature Date